I was a shell of the woman I’d been.

 Until He left too.

-And with my head hung in shame, and the miniscule amount of faith that remained somewhere inside me, I approached a group of women that I have ministered with online and told them that I wasn’t sure I believed anymore.
+And with my head hung in shame, and the minuscule amount of faith that remained somewhere inside me, I approached a group of women that I have ministered with online and told them that I wasn’t sure I believed anymore.
 That my faith was shot.
 That God had left me in it, despite what He says in the Bible.
 And that I was exhausted from trying to believe otherwise when the disproof had become my life.

 That’s when they stepped in the gap.